sunaycansev/react-e-commerce/ACIKLAMA.md

 ### Front-End

--
-- A home page which has navbar, slider, product cards and footer.
+- A home page which has navbar, slider, product list and footer.
 - A page with Sign-up component.
 - A page with Sign-in component.
 - A page with about us component.
-- A page with contact with minimalistic design component.
+- A page with contact component with minimalistic design.
 - All form related fields are made using reusable components with Formik.
 - Has a cart feature which displays the items selected in a summary.
 - The cart component also allows to edit the contents of the items selected.